SuperOfficeDocs/contribution/markdown-guide/ia.md

 * Direct link from F1 or FAQ
 * Direct link from a forum or blog post
-* User knows exactly what they are looking for and uses wither a search engine or your local search
+* User knows exactly what they are looking for and uses either a search engine or your local search
 * User wants to explore certain keywords (fuzzy goals)
 * User wants to follow a guided learning path (focused study)
 * User looks for a solution without understanding the problem (this is when they might resort to live chat or contact support)